 Enable Multi-Factor Authentication

 Multi-factor authentication (MFA) is also called two-factor authentication (2FA) and two-step verification.
-What it means is that there is more than one step to gain access to your account.
+What it means is that there is more than one step to access your account.

-MFA is very, very effective at stopping scammers from breaching your online accounts, such as a bank account, Facebook account, Amazon account, and others.
+MFA is very effective at stopping scammers from breaching your online accounts, such as a bank and financial institution accounts, Facebook and other social media accounts, Amazon and other online shopping accounts, Microsoft/Apple and other device login accounts, and others.
 Microsoft, which sees about 300 million attempts by hackers to breach its cloud services each day, says that using multi-factor authentication can stop 99.9% of attempted fake sign-ins.

 With MFA/2FA, you will receive an additional prompt before you can access your account.
-This typically will come in the form of a one-time passcode (OTP) that is sent to your mobile phone.
+This typically will come in the form of an additional one-time passcode (OTP) that is sent to your email or text message to your mobile number.

-Once you log in with your username and password, you will normally see a button to send the MFA code.
-Some systems give you a choice to send via text, email, or automated voice call.
-This OTP is usually about 5 or 6 digits, and you need to enter it to get access.
+How MFA/2FA works: Once you log in with your username and password, you will be prompted for your MFA OTP.
+Some systems give you a choice to send via text, email, automated voice call or device prompt.
+Some also allow you to print recovery codes that can be used in the event you’ve lost access to your 2FA email or device.

 How do you add MFA/2FA to an account?